canorve/EllipSect/paper/paper.md

 @anorve12; @vikram10], however, they cover other needs.
 For instance, their codes run GALFIT to automatically fit thousands of objects without user interaction on images containing multiple galaxies.
-AutoProf [@stone21] is another code to extract surface brightnes profiles of galaxy images but it is not parametric.
+AutoProf [@stone21] is another code to extract surface brightnes profiles of galaxy images, but it is a non-parametric method.

 ``EllipSect`` has been used to analyze galaxy images from *2MASS* (Two Micron All Sky Survey) in which estimations of  morphological and structural parameters have been obtained through photometric decompositions using GALFIT [@rios21].
-Moreover,  the program was used in a study of dust nuclear structures of a sample of Active Galactic Nuclei (AGN) in the local Universe through Hubble Space Telescope (HST) images, surface brightness models (with GALFIT) and radiative transfer simulations using SKIRT (advanced radiative transfer in dusty systems) [@reyes21].
+Moreover, EllipSect was used in a study of dust nuclear structures of a sample of Active Galactic Nuclei (AGN) in the local Universe through Hubble Space Telescope (HST) images, surface brightness models and radiative transfer simulations [@reyes21].

 # Usage

 We designed ``EllipSect`` to be easy to use for any researcher from the Astronomy community.
 It omits any direct interaction with the code or translation of GALFIT's data format.
 The program is easily executed via the command line.
-It only requires the latest GALFIT's output file.
+It only requires the latest GALFIT's output files.
-In this simple mode, ``EllipSect`` makes two graphs: one contains the surface brightness average along major axis, and the other one contains the surface brightness for different angles displayed in multiple plots.
+In this simple mode, ``EllipSect`` makes two graphs: one contains the surface brightness average along major axis, and the other one contains the surface brightness for different azimuthal angles displayed in multiple plots.

 The surface brightness is averaged through the perimeter of concentric ellipses along the major axis of the galaxy.
 The multiple plots aids the